traefik/traefik/docs/user-guide/kv-config.md

 To solve this problem, Træfik supports a special key called `/traefik/alias`.
 If set, Træfik use the value as an alternative key prefix.

-!!! note
-    The field `useAPIV3` allows using Etcd V3 API which should support updating multiple keys atomically with Etcd.
-    Etcd API V2 is deprecated and, in the future, Træfik will support API V3 by default.

 Given the key structure below, Træfik will use the `http://172.17.0.2:80` as its only backend (frontend keys have been omitted for brevity).

 | Key                                                                     | Value                       |